audulus/patches/Bimini Road/Library of Babel Synth Modules/modules.md

 ## Tap Tempo
 ![Tap Tempo](./Clock/Tap Tempo.png)

+The tap tempo infers the time between two button presses and outputs that time as a static value in Hz.
+You can use it to add a tap tempo control for delays, clocks, tremolos, etc.

 ## Touch Feedback Clock
 ![Touch Feedback Clock](./Clock/Touch Feedback Clock.png)

+The Touch Feedback Clock allows you to quickly and naturally dial in rhythmic clock sequences, and warp them with the Loop Time knob.

+It works by attaching a trigger to a delay node with the feedback turned all the way up.
+If the loop time is set too low, or the delays pile up enough so that they start to smear together, you may end up with an “always on” clock signal that will need to be reset.

+The Reset button clears the delays, but it takes the length of the Loop Time to clear them out - that’s why there is a Wait/Ready light above it.
+When Ready is lit, you’re clear to enter a new input.

+Really interesting things happen when you start tap a sequence, pull the loop time down, then expand the loop time again.

 ## Bitcrusher
 ![Bitcrusher](./Effects/Distortion/Bitcrusher.png)

+This Bitcrusher represents one two ways to “crush” a wave to add digital distortion.

+This method uses resolution reduction by reducing the precision of the 32-bit floating point input.

+The Crush knob decreases resolution as its value is increased.
+The Mix knob mixes the dry and wet signals together.

 ## Distortion
 ![Distortion](./Effects/Distortion/Distortion.png)

+This is a repackaging of the distortion node as a module.
+For more info, see the Audulus node documentation.

+The trim knob decreases the Output level.

 ## Ms. Torsion Distortion
 ![Ms. Torsion Distortion](./Effects/Distortion/Ms. Torsion Distortion.png)

+This is a simple distortion with 4 variables.

+- Crush is a dry/wet mix knob.
+- Gnash raises the cutoff point of the LPF on the distortion.
+- Bite increases the Q value of the LFP curve
+- Grind shifts the distortion an octave up.

 ## Rate Reduction
 ![Rate Reduction](./Effects/Distortion/Rate Reduction.png)

+Sample Rate Reduction is a type of digital distortion, usually found working in concert with a Bitcrusher.

+This method reduces the sample rate on an input from the default 44.1k (or your host’s sample rate) to a lower sample rate.

 ## Wavefolder
 ![Wavefolder](./Effects/Distortion/Wavefolder.png)